CoBe -- Coded Beacons for Localization, Object Tracking, and SLAM Augmentation: Conclusions

-In conclusion the proposed system has low installation cost, low energy footprint, is easily deployable, can be easily adapted to different environments (warehouses, stadiums, building corridors, factory floors), does not need direct signal communication (the non-synched version), obtains millimeter or sub-millimeter accuracy for small tracking spaces and can be used by multiple users without a centralized processing system.
-We believe this approach has much potential for robustifying tracking for future industrial and possibly consumer level applications.
+In this paper we presented a beacon light coding protocol which is robust to noise and does not need direct signal communication.
+This protocol enables fast and accurate detection and identification of beacons using an optical sensor with minimal computational burden.
+We have explained in detail the development of our code-book and code words which are provably error resistant and have an efficient decoding process.
+We then provided a detailed description of the building blocks for a positional tracking system which is based on our protocol.
+We continue by presenting an implementation of such a tracking system using low cost and accessible hardware, which can either operate as a stand-alone system or be integrated with a SLAM pipeline to enhance its performance.
+The performance of this system was evaluated and compared to other common methods and to a ground truth.
+Our system has low installation cost, low energy footprint, is easily deployable, can be easily adapted to different environments, does not need direct signal communication and can be used by multiple users without a centralized processing system.
+We believe this approach has much potential for increasing robustness in tracking for future industrial and possibly consumer level applications.

 { }